dntoll/1DV408ExamplesHT2013/Lectures/Lecture 7. More Controllers/usecases.md

 5. customer removes or adds products to the cart until satisfied, repeat from 2

 Use-Case 2.
-Buy products in cart
+Create Order from Cart
 ==============================
 Precondition: There is at least one product in cart.
 Postcondition: Order is created, products are removed from cart